PabloRodriguezRomero/PabloRodriguezRomero/README.md

 👋 Hi, I’m @PabloRodriguezRomero

-I'm a Civil Engineer recently interested in cloud infrastructure over the AWS environment!.
-I'm currently learning some CCNA courses after having my AWS Solution
+I'm a Civil Engineer interested in cloud solutions over the AWS environment!.
+I'm currently deploying a serverless architecture to bring some cool stuff from Spotify API to everyone who might be interested!
-Architect-Associate certification and AWS-CCP.

-I'm looking to get into the AWS TechU program or an AWS Partner newgrad program either!

 📫 How to reach me: